ray-project/ray/doc/README.md

 using the format in the comment.
 Before build process, the specified files will be downloaded, preprocessed and saved to given paths.
 The build process will then proceed as normal.

+While both GitHub Markdown and MyST are supersets of Common Markdown, there are differences in syntax.
+Furthermore, some contents such as Sphinx headers are not desirable to be displayed on GitHub.
-Because GitHub Markdown and MyST differ in syntax, simple preprocessing is performed to allow for differences in rendering on GitHub and in docs.
+In order to deal with this, simple preprocessing is performed to allow for differences in rendering on GitHub and in docs.
 You can use two commands (`$UNCOMMENT` and `$REMOVE`/`$END_REMOVE`) in the Markdown file, specified in the following way: